Help, my fabric has shrunk! My tips and tricks to avoid disasters.

 - Cotton twill: 4%

-Take out the calculator if needed -->
+Grab a calculator if needed -->

-NB: don't forget the parentheses and the percent sign for the shrinkage rate!
+Note: don’t forget the parentheses and the percent sign for the shrinkage rate!

-In our example above
+In our example above:

-1m x ( 1 + 10%) = 1.1m
+1m x (1 + 10%) = 1.1m

-So all that's left is to get started!
+So, all that’s left is to get started!

 Leave a comment